azizollahpayandeh/azizkala-master/back-end/README.md

 >  ```
 >    - methods : `["POST", ]`
 >    - body (required) : `["phone_number", "password"]`
->    - response : `a json includs "accsess" and "refresh" tokens`
+>    - response : `a json includs "accsess" and "refresh" tokens for header
+>                              ( the header value should be like: "Bearer {access token}" for authenticate and have permission for requests )`

 > ---